History of weapons: Weapons of the barbarians

 Many barbarians had served in the Roman army and so used similar weapons to those in that army.
 However, after a brief period, the barbarian tribes including the Vandals, the Ostrogoths, Visigoths, and Franks started to develop and make their own weapons.
-Archers began to fire iron-tipped arrows, the cavalry and infantry both initiated the use of longer two-edged swords.
+Archers began to shoot iron-tipped arrows, the cavalry and infantry both initiated the use of longer two-edged swords.
 Meanwhile, the Franks used a variety of weapons, they chose not to wear their armor and instead carried more weapons.
 In 470 Sidonius Apollinaris recalls his first meeting with Frankish soldiers and according to him, the Franks hung their swords onto their shoulders, they also carried with them barbed lances and throwing axes.
 Many Frankish warriors also did not wear helmets.
 They carried their traditional double-edged axe and never carried any missile weapons.

 Amongst all the barbarian tribes, Merovingian kingdom of the Franks became the most powerful realm in Western Europe.
 Most of the power was exercised by the military lords who eventually gained total control of the Merovingian kingdom in late 600 AD.
 Pippin II, who had gained total control of the Merovingian kingdom passed mayorships to his illegitimate son, Charles Martel, in 714.
 Charles Martel was responsible for modernization of the Frankish army and the defeat of Muslims at the Battle of Tours.
 During the battle, the Franks had carried with them swords and axes, the iron heads of their weapons were exceedingly sharp, and their axes were forged from a single piece of iron.
 However, by the end of the 7th century production of axes ceased as the number of skilled axe throwers started dwindling.